-Candidates are invited to visit DCU for an informal meeting in the DCU School of Nursing, where DCU Ability classes take place.
-This offers candidates an opportunity to explore DCU, meet with the team, and to discuss their work interests with the team.
+Candidates are invited to meet with the DCU Ability team to hear more about the course, and to ask questions before final confirmation of their place.
+This offers candidates an opportunity to meet with the team, and to discuss their work interests.